marinacsqueiroz/dbt_project/README.md

 - 🧠 [**dbt Learn Platform**](https://learn.getdbt.com/) — Free interactive courses to learn dbt hands-on.
 - 💻 [**dbt Fundamentals (VS Code)**](https://learn.getdbt.com/courses/dbt-fundamentals-vs-code) — Official dbt course to learn how to set up dbt locally, build models, run tests, and use VS Code effectively.
 - 🧩 [**dbt Hub**](https://hub.getdbt.com/) — The official registry of community-maintained dbt packages and macros (like `dbt_utils`, `dbt_expectations`, and more) ready to install and extend your project.

-💡 *Highly recommended for anyone starting with dbt or looking to strengthen their foundation in analytics engineering.*